dcos-labs/dcos-openvpn/README.md

 Marathon Installation
 --------------

-1. Clone this repository locally
+1. Clone this repository locally and amend marathon.json to configure the ovpn_username & ovpn_password environment variables
 1. Add the task to Marathon using the DC/OS CLI `dcos marathon app add marathon.json`
 1. The service is installed and runs through its configuration.
 When complete, it'll be marked as Running and Healthy
 1. See Troubleshooting for any issues, otherwise go to Usage